rapidjs-org/testing/README.md

 ## Custom Test Suite

 Besides the officially provided test suites, implementation of a custom test suite is simple.
-In fact, a custom test suite is a module that exports a concrete test class extending the abstract OTES `Test` class:
+In fact, a custom test suite is a module that exports a concrete test class extending the abstract rJS Test `Test` class:

 ``` ts
 abstract class Test<T> {